Neeraj Shridhar: 2008-2009: Success in Bollywood

+2010-present: Intermittent work in Bollywood

-In the year 2010, Neeraj slowed down on working on Bollywood songs, due to his involvement in his own album.
-Neeraj sang 'Mera Jeena Hai Kya' (Aashayein), which is altogether a different kind of song from what he had done in the past.
-Another recent song of his is the song 'Kya' from the Emran Hashmi-starrer film Crook: It's Good To Be Bad.
-This is his most recent hit.
-Neeraj also sang the songs 'Ale' and 'Desi Kali' of the film Golmaal 3, and 'Ajab Leher' of the film Break Ke Baad, starring Imran Khan and Deepika Padukone.
+In the year 2010, Shridhar slowed down on working on Bollywood songs, due to his involvement in his own album.
+Shridhar sang "Mera Jeena Hai Kya" (Aashayein), which was altogether a different kind of song from what he had done in the past.
+He also sung "Shiri Farhad" (Dulha Mil Gaya), "Pe Pe Pein" (Chance Pe Dance).
+Another recent song of his is the song "Kya" from the Emraan Hashmi-starrer film Crook: It's Good To Be Bad.
+Shridhar also sang the songs "Ale" and "Desi Kali" of the film Golmaal 3, and "Ajab Leher" of the film Break Ke Baad, starring Imran Khan and Deepika Padukone.

-In 2011, Neeraj sang song like 'Rab Sab Se Sona' (F.A.L.T.U), 'Character Dheela' (Ready), 'Full Volume', 'Pyaar Mein' from (Thank You), 'Rascals', 'Parda Nasheen' from (Rascals), 'Jhak Maar Ke' from (Desi Boyz).
+In 2011, Shridhar sang song like "Rab Sab Se Sona" (F.A.L.T.U), "Character Dheela" (Ready), "Full Volume", "Pyaar Mein" from (Thank You), "Rascals", "Parda Nasheen" from (Rascals), "Jhak Maar Ke" from (Desi Boyz).

-He received wide recognition after performing at Hans Raj College Festival "Confluence 2011" on 4 February 2011.
+He received wide recognition after performing at Hans Raj College Festival, "Confluence 2011" on 4 February 2011.

-In 2012 Neeraj sang songs like 'Papa Toh Band Bajaye' (Housefull-2), 'I'll do the talking (steal the night)' in Agent Vinod and 'Tumhi Ho Bandhu' (Cocktail).
+In 2012, Shridhar sang songs like "Papa Toh Band Bajaye" (Housefull 2), "I'll Do The Talking (Steal The Night)" (Agent Vinod) and "Tumhi Ho Bandhu" (Cocktail).

-On 20 December 2012 he performed in Hyderabad during Qualcomm's annual event Qutumbotsav.
+On 20 December 2012, he performed in Hyderabad during Qualcomm's annual event "Qutumbotsav".

 On 21 December 2012, he performed in Pune during Cybage's Annual Bash at Magarpatta city.

 On 8 February 2014, he performed in Noida during Amity University's annual fest AYF.

 Personal life

-Neeraj is married to Nikila Shridhar and has one son, Nevan and one daughter, Rohini.
+Shridhar is married to Nikila Shridhar and has one son, Nevan and one daughter, Rohini.